Can you clone an external hard drive to another external hard drive on your MacBook Pro, MacBook Air or iMac?

 And the related question;

 Copying and pasting is fine for individual files and directories.
-And a Time Machine back is usually fine for 90 percent of situations.

 A clone is a block by block copy of one drive onto another, creating a near exact copy.

-Why Clone an External Hard Drive Using Disk Utility
+Why Clone An External Hard Drive Using Disk Utility?

+Your photos on one, movies on another partition and a third partition as a shared drive between a Mac a Windows PC.
 A clone is the perfect answer if you want an exact copy of that external hard drive.

 5. Cloning is fast.
 Faster than taking a Time Machine backup.